SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-28-fda-vrbpac-variant-boosters.md

 <a href="{{ site.baseurl }}/images/2022-06-28-fda-vrbpac-variant-boosters-moderna-22.jpg"><img src="{{ site.baseurl }}/images/2022-06-28-fda-vrbpac-variant-boosters-moderna-22.jpg" width="400" height="224" alt="Moderna @ VRBPAC: It also works vs Omicron/BA.4-5, regardless of age or prior infection" title="Moderna @ VRBPAC: It also works vs Omicron/BA.4-5, regardless of age or prior infection" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Slides 11-13 and 22 of their presentation make this point dramatically.
-- _Slide 11:_  Looking at the Omicron neutralizing ab ID50 GMTs, comparing the classic vaccine vs the bivalent Omciron one, we see higher fold induction with the new vaccine than the old one.
+- _Slide 11:_  Looking at the Omicron neutralizing ab ID50 GMTs, comparing the classic vaccine vs the bivalent Omicron one, we see higher fold induction with the new vaccine than the old one.
 - _Slide 12:_ To compare those quantitatively, we see the ratio GMR between the old and new vaccines on Omicron samples was 1.75 (95% CL: 1.49 - 2.04).
 Also looking at